-The Navier-Stokes equations have been considered an important issue by animation / video game companies
+The Navier-Stokes equations have been considered an important issue by animation / video game companies5

 .
-For the purpose of generating a real-time animation, the application of Navier-Stokes equations provides stunning results when it comes to enhancing reality
+For the purpose of generating a real-time animation, the application of Navier-Stokes equations provides stunning results when it comes to enhancing reality6

 .
 They are also part of the reason that modern video games appear to be realistic in many more ways than several years ago.
 Just think about the movement of flags in the wind: doesn’t this look absolutely realistic in modern games?!